viamrobotics/docs/docs/program/apis/_index.md

 {{< readfile "/static/include/services/apis/data-client.md" >}}

+### ML Training API

+The ML training API allows you to get data from and cancel ML training jobs taking place on the [Viam app](https://app.viam.com):

+{{< readfile "/static/include/services/apis/ml-training-client.md" >}}

 ## Component APIs

 These APIs provide interfaces for controlling and getting information from various components of a robot.